aiven/devportal/docs/products/cassandra/howto/use-nosqlbench-with-cassandra.rst

    SSL_CERTFILE=ca_cassandra-123.pem cqlsh --ssl -u avnadmin -p $AVNADMPWD cassandra-f5c27ca-demo.aivencloud.com 20341

-which will open a cqlsh prompt to run queries on the cassandra db.
+which will open a cqlsh prompt to run queries on the Cassandra db.

 Another way to check that data has been loaded correctly is to count records in the table.
-Now, in a distributed db like cassandra, counting is not the most straightforward things because depending on the consistency level of the request, different results may be obtained.
+Now, in a distributed db like Cassandra, counting is not the most straightforward things because depending on the consistency level of the request, different results may be obtained.
-`DSBULK link to DSBULK article on devportal`__, an open source loading, unloading and counting tool for cassandra, allows for configurable consistency level and provides reliable and fast counting capabilities.
+`DSBULK link to DSBULK article on devportal`__, an open source loading, unloading and counting tool for Cassandra, allows for configurable consistency level and provides reliable and fast counting capabilities.